fr0ster/simplest_sap_rap_example/first iteration/notes.md

  This for the future simplest application.

+ ### Pay attention:
+ 1. Instead #### in object names you should use any fourth symbols of you choice
+ 2. All objects should be created in your own package

 1. Create tables as describe in 00_tables.md
 2. Create CDS Interfaces as describe in 01_cds.md
 3. Create CDS Projections as describe in 01_cds.md